yetibot/yetibot-stackstorm/README.md

 # yetibot-stackstorm

-A Clojure library designed to ... well, that part is up to you.
+Add yetibot-stackstorm as a dependency to your yetibot installation and configure it.

 ## Usage

-FIXME
+See [config-sample.edn](config-sample.edn) for configuration options.

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Trevor C. Hartman

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License version 1.0.